bananatana/Q_SUPEK/README.md

 - `all.prm` – master parameter file
 - `Qoplsaa_HUGO.lib` – standard OPLSAA library for amino acids
-- `LFN.lib` – custom library for lumiflavin (LFN), consistent across MAO A and MAO B systems
+- `lfn.lib` – custom library for lumiflavin (LFN), consistent across MAO A and MAO B systems

 > ⚠️ **Important:**
 > - All parameters must be combined into a **single `.prm` file**.